LAST UPDATED: 4/21/23 – 10 Easy Vacation Photos Tips

 Use Leading Lines

-Another really great way to make your pictures pop is to use leading lines in the composition of your photographs.
+Another one of my great vacation photos tips that will make your photos really pop is to use leading lines in the composition of your photographs.
 By using natural lines in the composition of your photographs, you create a visual journey for the viewer that helps their eyes move from one part of your picture to another.
 In a way, you are telling a story with your picture without having to use any words.

 The leading lines can be a road meandering off into the distance, a railroad track heading into a tunnel, or the lines in a stain glass window you are photographing.
 In the last example, you are using lines to keep the viewer’s attention on the window, whereas with the road and tracks you are drawing their attention from one part of the picture to another.